-- 1. Your child may have band-aids over the incision sites.
-These may be removed the day after discharged home.
-Smaller steri-strips are underneath the band-aids.
-These will begin to peel off on its own.
+- 1. Your child may have a small bandage over the incision site.
+This may begin to peel off on its own.
 Once it has begun to lift off of the skin you may remove it.
+If is is still on after one week, please remove it.
 You DO NOT need to reapply a bandage. - 2.
-There may be a small drain left in place.
-This is not painful and will usually be removed prior to discharge home.
-The bandage over this site may be removed the day after discharge home. - 3.
+There may be a small drain left in place near the incision.
+This is not painful and will be removed in the office. - 3.
 You may notice a bulging around the incision.
 This is common and may take up to six months to disappear. - 4.
+There may be a tube (nephrostomy) coming out of your child's back that drains urine from the kidney.
+You will need to empty the bag periodically.
+The tube will be removed in the office. - 5.
 There may be a temporary internal tube in the kidney to help the urine drain from the kidney (stent).
 Your doctor will explain how and when this tube will be removed.